He died in jail hours after a minor pot arrest. Now 7 corrections officers have been fired.

 “Evidence I have seen confirms that these detention officers violated well-established Sheriff’s Office policies and procedures,” Skinner said in a statement to the Dallas Morning News.
 “Everyone in Collin County deserves safe and fair treatment, including those in custody at our jail.
 I will not tolerate less.”

-Merritt praised the move, but also pushed for a full accounting of what happened -- and criminal charges against those responsible.
+Merritt praised the move but also pushed for a full accounting of what happened — and criminal charges against those responsible.

 “We are pleased with this decision and consider this progress, the first step of many more to come,” he said in a statement to WFAA.
 “Next, these former officers need to be arrested and brought to justice.”